By Daniel A. Bobrow, MBA (University of Chicago) & MBA (K.U.L. Belgium)

 In most cases, it’s simple to attribute new patients to a particular tactic thanks to tracking technology e.g. unique URLs and telephone numbers.

 Row 17 on your Plan shows High Reach dental direct mail.
 Over time, you will be able to know total production and how many patients were produced by that tactic.
 Simply enter this information in cells P17 and Q17, respectively.
-Your Plan will automatically calculate your per patient cost and return on investment as of that point in time (because you’re a graduate of STS, you know that the longer you wait to calculate this, the higher it will be).
+Your Plan will automatically calculate your per-patient cost and return on investment as of that point in time (because you’re a graduate of DMM, you know that the longer you wait to calculate this, the higher it will be).

-We hope you’ve both enjoyed and benefited from Strategies Tips and Secrets.
+We hope you’ve both enjoyed and benefited from Dental Marketing Monday.

 If we might be of any assistance in growing your practice more effectively, do not hesitate to let us know.